Monotonic Alpha-divergence Minimisation for Variational Inference: Abstract

 \section{Abstract}

 In this paper, we introduce a novel family of iterative algorithms which carry out $\alpha$-divergence minimisation in a Variational Inference context.
 They do so by ensuring a systematic decrease at each step in the $\alpha$-divergence between the variational and the posterior distributions.
 In its most general form, the variational distribution is a mixture model and our framework allows us to simultaneously optimise the weights and components parameters of this mixture model.
-Notably, our approach permits to build on various methods previously proposed for $\alpha$-divergence minimisation such as Gradient or Power Descent schemes and we also shed a new light on an integrated Expectation Maximization algorithm.
-Lastly, we provide empirical evidence that our methodology yields improved results on several multimodal target distributions.
+Our approach permits us to build on various methods previously proposed for $\alpha$-divergence minimisation such as Gradient or Power Descent schemes and we also shed a new light on an integrated Expectation Maximization algorithm.
+Lastly, we provide empirical evidence that our methodology yields improved results on several multimodal target distributions and on a real data example.